NancyTang50/wireless-communication/docs/README.md

 All values are 1 bytes, except for the year.
 The year needs to be little endian encoded.

-We wrote some example code to encode the current datetime and decode the current date time.

-This test code is used for debugging the encoding and decode the raw bytes to a readable datetime.
+The following test code is used for encoding and decoding the raw bytes to a readable datetime.
 Execute this Javascript below in the console of your browser.
 For example Google Chrome.
 After you receive the encoding, send the encoding with the NRF connect mobile app through the Bluetooth as BYTEARRAY.

 ```js